 Lateral circumflex femoral artery: A branch of the femoral artery that provides blood to the front (anterior) and middle (medial) compartments of the thigh.

 Lesser trochanter: A pyramid shaped eminence that protrudes from the proximal and medial side of the femur below the femoral head.

 Ligament: A connective tissue structure that connects two bones.

 Magnetic Resonance Imaging (MRI): An imaging technique that uses strong magnetic fields to generate images of the internal structures of the body.

 Medial circumflex femoral artery: An artery of the upper thigh that supplies blood to the femoral neck.
 Damage to this artery as a result of fracture may cause avascular necrosis.

-Nondisplaced fracture: When the pieces of fractures bone on either side of the fracture line are correctly aligned in their original position.
+Non-displaced fracture: When the pieces of fractured bone on either side of the fracture line are correctly aligned in their original position.

 NSAIDs: Non-steroidal anti-inflammatories are a class of drugs that are used to reduce fever, pain, and inflammation.

 Obturator artery: An anterior division of the internal iliac artery that supplies blood to the medial thigh.

 Open reduction: Putting a displaced joint or fracture back into alignment via surgical exposure of the bone.